Loring Hospital Sleep Studies

 PSG consists of collecting information about movements, breathing, heart rate, snoring and other events during a sleep study.
 This is typically done overnight, but may be done during daytime hours if patient is a shift-worker or sleeps during the day.

 MSLT assesses your level of daytime sleepiness.
 MSLTs are often recommended for potential Narcolepsy and are usually done during the day (following an all-night sleep study).
 Patients are screened during five 20-minute nap sessions, approximately 2 hours apart.
 Between naps you will be asked to stay awake.

-Upon referral from your doctor, the Sleep Disorders Center will contact you to set up your appointment.
+Upon referral from your doctor, Loring's Sleep Department will contact you to set up your appointment.
 You will receive a questionnaire and information packet to complete at home to save you time prior to your evaluation.

 What to Expect